-There are some impressive lift systems in the world, whisking skiers and snowboarders up mountainsides so they can power down them, and giving sightseers breathtaking experiences that often involve 360-degree views and sometimes hair-raising journeys.
+There are some impressive mountain innovations in the world, whisking skiers and snowboarders up mountainsides so they can power down them, and giving sightseers breathtaking experiences that often involve 360-degree views and sometimes hair-raising journeys.
 From the Aiguille du Midi cable car in Chamonix, France, which soars from a nose-bleed inducing 1,035 metres (3,396 feet) to 3,778 metres (12,395 feet), to Switzerland’s 107-metre Peak Walk at the Glacier 3000 resort, there are a lot of “bucket list” experiences to be had.

-However, what makes Whistler Blackcomb stand out is that it combines many of these “got to do it” features into one ski or sightseeing pass.
+However, what makes Whistler Blackcomb stand out is that it combines many of these “got to do it” innovations into one ski or sightseeing pass.
 Let’s take a look at what puts Whistler Blackcomb at the top of that bucket list for any skier, boarder, hiker, and mountain-lover out there.

 13.5-Kilometre Continuous Lift System